What is a Deferred Pension?

 Uncertain About Insurance

-A deferred pension is a good idea because you can get pension benefits later while letting your pension investment grow.
+A deferred pension is a good idea because you can receive pension benefits later while your pension investment continues to grow.

 You can withdraw funds from a deferred pension plan, but this is entirely based on the terms and conditions of the specific pension plan.